bbaron/spring-security-3.1-book-source/boot/README.txt

                     Calendar - README FILE
 ###############################################################################

-The Calendar application is part of Packt Publishing's Spring Security 3.1 book and is not intended for distribution other than from Packt Publishing and for those that have purchased the book.
+The Calendar application is part of Packt Publishing's Spring Security 3.1.

 ===============================================================================
 Running the Calendar application